Sam H. Harris Theatre: Movies

 In 1947, the Candler family transferred the Candler Building and Harris Theatre to Emory University, which held both structures in its endowment fund.
 Emory University sold the Candler Building and Harris Theatre to Thomas Moffa in December 1949, including a mortgage of $1.6 million; the structures had an assessed value of $2.3 million.
 Moffa quickly resold the building to Irving Maidman, who finalized his purchase in March 1950.
 Maidman sold the theater in 1952 to Kastle Amusement Corporation, a holding company affiliated with Cohen, who then extended his lease by 50 years.
 By the late 1950s, the Harris was classified as a "move-over house", displaying features immediately after they ran at the New Amsterdam, one of the street's two first-run theaters (the other being the Lyric).
 As a move-over house, the Harris charged less than the first-run theaters but more than the "reissue houses" that screened old films.
-The Selwyn and the other 42nd Street theaters operated from 8 a.m. to 3 a.m., with three shifts of workers.
+The Harris and the other 42nd Street theaters operated from 8 a.m. to 3 a.m., with three shifts of workers.
 The ten theaters on the block attracted about five million visitors a year between them.

 Cohen retired around 1961, and Mark Finkelstein took over full operation of the Cinema Circuit.
 By the early 1960s, the surrounding block had decayed, but many of the old theater buildings from the block's heyday remained, including the Harris.
+Many of the area's theaters had been relegated to showing pornography by the 1970s.
 The area continued to decline, although Finkelstein said none of the company's 42nd Street theaters showed hardcore porn.
 The Cinema Circuit's movie theaters on 42nd Street continued to operate through the mid-1980s, at which point the Harris was alternating between box-office hits and more obscure exploitation films.